-Wooden Objects: Pegs, egg cups, cotton reels, bowls, coloured beads on string, blocks, door knobs, wooden spoons, bamboo mats, cane bag handles.
+- Wooden objects: for example, eggs, egg cups, cotton reels, bowls, coloured beads on a string, blocks, doorknobs, wooden spoons, bamboo mats, cane bag handles.

-Leather or Rubber: Leather purse, leather glass case, bookmarks, tennis balls or other rubber balls.
+- Leather or rubber: for example, leather purse, leather glass case, bookmarks, tennis balls or other rubber balls.

-Metal Objects: Pots and pans, egg cups, shiny bowls, lengths of chain, measuring spoons, keys, lemon squeezer, strainer, sieve.
+- Metal objects: for example, pots and pans, egg cups, shiny bowls, lengths of chain, measuring spoons, keys, lemon squeezer, strainer, sieve.

 Scarves, bangles, beach balls, blow-up swimming rings, cardboard boxes, ribbons, bean bag, bath plug with chain, woollen balls.

 Manipulative play supports learning across all strands of Te Whāriki.
 In particular, manipulative play supports the Communication strand, where children experience the symbols of their culture including those associated with mathematical concepts.
 It also supports the Exploration strand, where children develop working theories about spatial understandings and where they learn strategies for active exploration, thinking and reasoning.